OlgierdL/iinf/README.md

 A tool that allows users to assess the interface accuracy of in-silico 3D models of RNAPs using INF-based score (Interaction Network Fidelity).
 It uses the following packages: rna-tools and HBPlus.
 To do that, it executes the following steps:
  * Preprocess the model(s) to ensure consistency with the reference structure (target),
- * Analyze both target and model(s), rename and renumber chains if necessary (using the rna-tools),
+ * Analyze both target and model(s), rename, renumber and delete parts of chains if necessary (using the rna-tools),
  * Run HBPlus on all PDB files considered to identify hydrogen bonds,
  * Compare hydrogen bonds found in the model within the context of the reference structure to compute model-target interface similarity.